noreenwu/algm/p2/explanation_2.md

 side.
 This 2nd stage binary search also takes log N time, so 2 log N processes, or essentially O(log N) together.

+## Space complexity

+Since all of the searching is done in the original array, no significant additional space is required and the search complexity is O(1).